sdc-china/IDA-doc/_posts/2018-10-01-administration-users-management.md

      ![][administrator_password]{:width="100%"}

-# LDAP Users Management
+# LDAP User Management

   1. A user would be added to the IDA system automatically if the user passes LDAP authentication from the IDA login page.

-  2. A user with the admin role could 'Add', 'Deactivate', and 'Activate' users from the Users Management page.
+  2. A user with the admin role could 'Add', 'Deactivate', and 'Activate' users from the User Management page.

      ![][ldap_user_management]{:width="100%"}